Exit133 is about Tacoma

 Since the MLK Library closed down and was subsequently sold, the closest library for residents of the area has been the main branch downtown on Tacoma Avenue, meaning access to those essential resources is limited for kids in the community.

-The group would idealy like to see a brick-and-mortar library, run by the City, to replace the closed MLK branch, but they're also realisic about it.
-In light of current budget constraints, they're thinking more creatively too.
-They're open to any solution that can take them to the goal of providing educational programming, resources, computers and reading materials to the Hilltop community - especially the youth.
+The group would ideally like to see a brick-and-mortar library, run by the City, to replace the closed MLK branch, but they're also realistic about it.
+In light of current budget constraints, they're thinking more creatively.
+They're open to any solution that can get them to the goal of providing educational programming, resources, computers, and reading materials to the Hilltop community - especially the youth.